echo2echo/passwordGenerator/README.md

 Most Systems should accept passwords up to 64 characters.

-FYI, A Gmail password can be up to 100 characters long An Outlook/Microsoft account password can be 256 charaters long.
+FYI, A Gmail password can be up to 100 characters long.

+An Outlook/Microsoft account password can be 256 charaters long.